dataaxiom/ghcr-cleanup-action/README.md

 especially important when using a wildcard/regular expression syntaxes or the `older-than` option to select images.

+## How It Works

+The high level processing of the action occurs as follows:

+1. For each package.
+1. Download all package metadata and their manifests and put them into a working 'filter set'.
+1. Remove all child images from the working filter set (including referrers and cosign images).
+1. Remove `exclude-tags` images from filter set.
+1. Remove images which are younger than the `older-than` option from the filter set.
+1. Stage for deletion `delete-tags` images present in the filter set.
+1. Stage for deletion `delete-ghost-images`, `delete-partial-iamges` and `delete-orphaned-images` images present in the filter set.
+1. Process `keep-n-tagged` images from the filter set, stage remainder tagged images for deletion.
+1. Process `keep-n-untagged` images from the filter set, stage remainder untagged images for deletion.
+1. Or process `delete-untagged`, staging all untagged images in filter set for deletion.
+1. Preform the deletion on all staged packages, including their children if present.

 ## Action Options

 ### Repository Options